 Adding the economic benefits of CPRIT operations, prevention/screening programs, research, outcomes-based prevention/screening, and secondary research effects yield a total gross impact of the Institute's operations.
-The current total annual gross impact of CPRIT on Texas business activity was found to include almost \$31.9 billion in annual spending, \$15.6 billion in output each year, and 151,587 jobs in 2020.
+The current annual total gross impact of CPRIT on Texas business activity (including multiplier effects) was found to include almost \$39.2 billion in annual spending, \$19.2 billion in output each year, and 183,772 jobs in 2021.
 Fiscal benefits are also substantial, as noted in the following table.

-&lt;sup>9 As noted above, these estimates are notably higher than in some prior years as a result of more specific recent research.
+9 As noted above, these estimates are notably higher than in some prior years as a result of more specific recent research.
 See, for example, Boland, Mairin and Joan Murphy, The Economic Argument for Prevention of III-health at Population Level, For Working Group on Public Health Policy Framework, May 2012.

-&lt;sup>10 Association of University Technology Managers®, AUTM U.S. Licensing Activity Survey: FY2016, editors Shawn Hawkins, Yiorgos Kostoulas, Alice Li, Nichole R. Mercier, Matthew A. Mroz, Olivia Novac, Ragan Robertson, Nate Ruey, Ashley J. Stevens, April Turley and Karen White, with research assistance by Chrys Gwellem.
+10 Association of University Technology Managers®, AUTM U.S. Licensing Activity Survey: FY2016, editors Shawn Hawkins, Yiorgos Kostoulas, Alice Li, Nichole R. Mercier, Matthew A. Mroz, Olivia Novac, Ragan Robertson, Nate Ruey, Ashley J. Stevens, April Turley and Karen White, with research assistance by Chrys Gwellem.

-&lt;sup>11 Social returns have been included in the last few years based on recent academic research.
-See, in particular, Hall Bronwyn, Jacques Mairesse, and Pierre Mohnen; Measuring the Returns to R&D; chapter prepared for the Handbook of the Economics of Innovation, editors B.H.
-Hall and N. Rosenberg.
-December 2009.
-Frontier Economics, Rates of return to investment in science and innovation, report prepared for the Department for Business Innovation and Skills, July 2014.
+11 Social returns have been included in the last few years based on recent academic research.
+See, in particular, Hall, Bronwyn, Jacques Mairesse, and Pierre Mohnen; Measuring the Returns to R&D; chapter prepared for the Handbook of the Economics of Innovation, editors B.H.
+Hall and N. Rosenberg, December 2009, Frontier Economics, Rates of Return to Investment in Science and Innovation, report prepared for the Department for Business Innovation and Skills, July 2014.

 Because of the cumulative nature of research gains, these benefits increase over time.
-Even when other potential uses for State funding of CPRIT are considered,

-The total economic benefits of CPRIT operations, prevention/screening programs, research, outcomesbased prevention/screening, and secondary research effects was found to include almost \$31.9 billion in annual spending, \$15.6 billion in output each year, and 151,587 jobs. the net economic benefits remain substantial (as indicated in the Appendices).
+Even when other potential uses for State funding of CPRIT are considered, the net economic benefits remain substantial (as indicated in the Appendices).
 Over an extended time horizon, CPRIT and the research funding it provides will likely generate fiscal receipts totaling a multiple of the commitment of public resources (in addition to the notable economic and health benefits).

+The total economic benefits of CPRIT operations, prevention/screening programs, research, outcomesbased prevention/screening, and secondary research effects was found to include almost \$39.2 billion in annual spending, \$19.2 billion in output each year, and 183,722 jobs (including multiplier effects).
-The Overall Total Gross Annual Impact of CPRIT Operations, Prevention/Screening, and Research Programs on Texas Business Activity and Tax Receipts (Including Direct Outlays with Multiplier Effects as Well as Secondary Effects)

-(Monetary Values in Millions of Constant 2020 Dollars)
+The Overall Total Gross Annual Impact of CPRIT Operations, Prevention/Screening, and Research Programs on Texas Business Activity and Tax Receipts (Including Direct Outlays with Multiplier Effects as Well as Secondary Effects) (Monetary Values in Millions of Constant 2021 Dollars)

 ECONOMIC BENEFITS

-Total Expenditures \$31,886.7
+Total Expenditures \$39,233.3

-Gross Product \$15,616.5
+Gross Product \$19,232.7

-Personal Income \$9,412.7
+Personal Income \$11,583.4

-Retail Sales \$4,309.8
+Retail Sales \$5,339.3

-Employment (Permanent Jobs) 151,587
+Employment (Permanent Jobs) 183,772

 FISCAL BENEFITS

-State (Texas) \$815.0
+State (Texas) \$1,013.9

-Local Governmental Entities Throughout the State \$363.4
+Local Governmental Entities Throughout the State \$447.4

-Based on budgeted operations and reported awards in fiscal year 2020.
+Based on budgeted operations and reported awards in fiscal year 2021.
 Source: The Perryman Group